 I didn’t know much about Emily Dickinson until recently.
 I’m sure we studied her poems in high school, but poetry was never my strong suit.
 As such, knowledge of the American poet escaped the folds of my brain.

 Emily Dickinson wrote over 1,800 poems on scraps of paper hidden until after her death.
 While a few of her poems were published in the newspaper, Emily’s true genius went unnoticed.
-Her poems were left unread during her lifetime.
+Emily left most of her poems unread during her lifetime.

 Unlike Emily, we writers have access to a wide array of tools and publishing platforms.
-We can convey thoughts, edit, and send them to the world from the comfort of our living rooms.
+We can convey thoughts, edit them, and send them to the world from the comfort of our living rooms.
 Then, in something 1850s-era writers would not comprehend, we’re able to receive instantaneous feedback.

 An episode of Dickinson explores what it may have been like had Emily seen immediate reactions to her poem in print.
 During the episode, Emily is invisible and able to stroll through town as people read the paper.